 Term Definition Aerodrome Includes airports, heliports and registered and unregistered airstrips.
 Commission The Alberta Utilities Commission.
-Conductor The catch-all term for common conductors and bundling arrangements used for overhead electric power transmission lines, for example, different sizes of aluminum- conductor-steel-reinforced (ACSR) conductors, or all-aluminum-alloy (AAAC) conductors, arranged in two- or four-conductor bundles.
+Conductor The catch-all term for common conductors and bundling arrangements used for overhead electric power transmission lines, for example, different sizes of aluminum-conductor-steel-reinforced (ACSR) conductors, or all-aluminum-alloy (AAAC) conductors, arranged in two- or four-conductor bundles.
 In the case of an underground transmission system, conductor is the catch-all term for common types of underground cables, such as different sizes of cross-linked polyethylene (XLPE) cables.
-Decommission The permanent closure of all or part of a facility followed by removal of process (see also reclamation) equipment, buildings and other structures.
-Directly adjacent Any adjacent property that is within 100 metres of the right-of-way, substation site or power plant site boundary, as applicable, and would include property across the road from a right-of-way, but would exclude the property that is across a major divided highway.
+Decommission (see also reclamation) The permanent closure of all or part of a facility followed by removal of process equipment, buildings and other structures.
+Directly adjacent Any adjacent property that is within 100 metres of the right-of-way, substation site or power plant site-project boundary, as applicable, and would include property across the road from a right-of-way, but would exclude the property that is across a major divided highway.
 Energy-related facilities A facility under the jurisdiction of the Commission or other regulatory agency, used for energy generation or resource extraction.
 These include mining, extraction, processing and transportation (except by road or rail line) as well as federally regulated electrical transmission lines and pipelines.
 Experienced wildlife biologist Experienced wildlife biologist means a wildlife surveyor working in Alberta who has: (i) The ability to positively identify target species by sight and/or sound. (ii) Familiarity with the species biology, including habitat requirements of the species and experience in identifying the species habitat features. (iii) Familiarity with survey methods as described in the Sensitive Species Inventory Guidelines. (iv) Attained a Bachelor of Sciences degree in Biology, Environmental Sciences, Renewable Resources, or holds a Technical Diploma in Natural Resources or Environmental Management from a certified college. (v) Multiple years of wildlife and surveying experience.
-Gas utility pipeline A gas pipeline of a gas utility designated by regulation or of its affiliate, as set out in the Gas Utilities Act .